unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit1.md

 The following solutions below, are to the first 10 levels of “__Bandit__”.
 Though I must state, please use the following solutions to learn and compare them with your own answers!
 If you are stuck on the level, use Google to research the answer before you look at the solutions!

-__NOTE:__ I will be adding explanations to the solutions, and why I did what I did.
-This will aim to help you understand the though process behind the solution.

 So...
 Let's begin!

 ### Level 0: